 Committee on Quality of Health Care in America.
 2001.
 Crossing the Quality Chasm: A New Health System for the 21st Century.
 Washington, DC: National Academy Press.

 Counties Manukau District Health Board.
 2016.
-Guideline: Ethical Guideline for Quality Improvement(external link).
-Auckland: Counties Manukau District Health Board (accessed 18 June 2019).
+Guideline: Ethical Guideline for Quality Improvement.
+Auckland: Counties Manukau District Health Board.
+URL: www.hqsc.govt.nz/our-programmes/building-leadership-and-capability/publications-and-resources/publication/3055/ (accessed 18 June 2019).

 Cunningham C. 2000.
 A framework for addressing Māori knowledge in research, science and technology.
 Pacific Health Dialog 7: 62–9.